esitarski/CrossMgr/helptxt/Record.md

 You can also mark riders as DNF, DNS, Pul or DQ from this screen.
 Remember: if you change any rider's status here, you can always change it back again from the [RiderDetail][] screen.

+You can enter multiple numbers separated by a comma.
+After __Enter__, all those numbers will be input.
+This is convenient if you want a chance to review the numbers entered before you add them.

 This method works well when you can get the bib numbers in advance and have enough time to enter them.
 It is then easy to accurately click on the bib numbers as the riders cross the line.